-This round-robin workshop gives you the opportunity to explore four facets of this fascinating technique.
+This round-robin workshop gives you the opportunity to explore four facets in three modules of this fascinating technique.

 - Traditional and (1b) weft-dominant Honeycomb.
 This module allows you to explore variations including spacing the honeycomb for different effects, and creating weft-dominant honeycomb which gives very different results.